-In addition, please understand that we are not "experts" on old phonograph records.
-That is an complex area of expertise that is best left to collectors who focus their efforts on old recordings and have the knowledge to assess rarity.
+About Records: We are not "experts" on old phonograph records.
+That is an complex area of expertise that is best left to collectors who focus their efforts on old recordings and have the knowledge to assess rarity and value.
 Victors and Victrolas should ONLY be used to play pre- 1940's recordings.
-78 RPM records were produced by the trainload up until the late 1950's, but the materials in the post 1930's discs are not made to withstand the weight of the heavy Victrola soundboxes.
+78 RPM records were produced until the late 1950's, but the materials in these later-vintage discs are not made to withstand the weight of the heavy Victrola soundboxes and needles.
 So all those Bing Crosby, Tommy Dorsey and Benny Goodman records you may have found in the attic are far too new to be used on an early acoustic phonograph.
 We do know that the vast majority of 78RPM records we come across are worth about 50 cents each (and often less).
 Hundreds of millions of 78 RPM records were made, and tens of millions likely survive today.
 Yes, there are some really rare and expensive ones out there, but they are not likely to be found mixed-in with grandpa's 1940's Frank Sinatra and Glenn Miller records.
 Unfortunately, we can't respond to any questions regarding the rarity or value of records.

 This is a huge website, with hundreds of pages of detailed information on models, years of production and rarity.
 Please take a few moments to step through these next pages before you ask questions or get hopelessly lost.

 If you are totally new to the subject of Victrolas, or are unsure about "old record players", please click here for a quick overview of the "Very Basics of Antique Phonographs"

 We are going to start by stepping through 5 brief sections: